What Is License Compliance Automation? A Complete Guide

 AI-powered fraud detection

 Modern platforms cross-reference attestation submissions against live board data.
-Discrepancies — a CE attestation that doesn't match public records, a license number that belongs to a different individual — are flagged for review before they become audit findings.
+Discrepancies (a CE attestation that doesn't match public records, a license number that belongs to a different individual) are flagged for review before they become audit findings.
+See how AI is reshaping regulatory compliance for a deeper breakdown of where machine learning earns its keep.

 Centralized audit trail